-Staff who are likely to need to use physical intervention will be appropriately trained in MAPA and trained in safe and appropriate holds where no other means of keeping the child safe is available.
+Staff who are likely to need to use physical intervention will be appropriately trained.

 We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures.

 We recognise that touch is appropriate in the context of working with children, and all staff have been given 'Safe Practice' guidance to ensure they are clear about professional boundaries and responsibilities.